cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

     - The mask probably stores information for the Metallic property, unsure if anything else.

 ### Vertigo: Remastered
-- Tested: GE-Proton9-18
+- Tested: GE-Proton9-18 with xrizer.
 - Nothing much to note.
 From a brief test, the menu controls work and you can try to stop the first boss-thing from slapping you.
 I'm not very good at it.

+### ^ Catlateral Damage VR (Proton)
+- Tested: GE-Proton7-55 with VapoR.
+Unsure if newer versions work.
+- Launch Options: `VR_OVERRIDE=/path/to/lib64/VapoR %command%`
+- The VR version is only available when using the Windows build via Proton.

 ### [Whimsy](https://peopleofwhimsy.itch.io/whimsy) (yoo i worked on this one)
 - Requires the environment variable `PROTON_USE_WINED3D=1` ([thanks](https://bbs.archlinux.org/viewtopic.php?id=306674)), otherwise the Unity Player will fail to create a D3D11 device and crash immediately on launch.
     - i.e. set your launch options to `PROTON_USE_WINED3D=1 %command%`
     - Unity 6 seems to have issues on Linux in general; Whimsy was originally built on Unity 2022, and *did* run perfectly under Proton back then without this workaround.
 Currently, it's built on Unity 6.2.

----

-## Partially working
-These launch, but have issues functioning normally and may have completely broken parts.

----

-none

----

-## Not working
-The following crash on launch or have other major issues that prevent them from working at all.

----

-### ^ Half-Life: Alyx (Proton)
-- Using Proton Experimental.
-GE-Proton also fails.
-- Launch Options: `OXR_VIEWPORT_SCALE_PERCENTAGE=70 %command% -novid -nowindow -console -vconsole +vr_msaa 0`
-  - 70% resolution scale, skip Valve Guy intro, disable spectator/desktop window, disable anti-aliasing.
-- Crash on launch.
-Needs further investigation; Alyx isn't supposed to be in a crash this early. `PROTON_LOG` returns some of these:
-    - `err:msvcrt:_wassert (L"!status",L"../src-vrclient/winIVRMailbox.c",51)`
-    - `err:service:device_notify_proc failed to get event, error 1726`

-### ^ Catlateral Damage VR (Proton)
-- Using GE-Proton7-55.
-VR Mode is only available when using the Windows build via Proton.
-Unsure if newer versions work.
-- Crash on launch.

 ---